cheeriojs/cheerio/CONTRIBUTING.md

 1. File an issue on GitHub describing the contribution you'd like to make.
 This will help us to get you started on the right foot.
-2. Create a single commit that addresses the issue:
+2. Fork the project, and make your changes in a new branch based off of the `main` branch:
     1. Follow the project's code style (see below)
     2. Add enough unit tests to "prove" that your patch is correct
     3. Update the project documentation as needed (see below)